Oregon Secretary of State

 Many voters in Oregon are not registered with a political party.
 Check your registration status to see if you are registered as a member of a political party.

 For the primary election, voters’ pamphlet statements are separated by political party.
 The order of political parties rotates every two years.
 In 2020, Republicans went first.
 In 2022, Democrats went first.
-In 2024, Republicans will go first.
+In 2024, Republicans went first.

 Some candidates choose to not be affiliated with any political party.
 We call these nonaffiliated candidates, although they are commonly referred to by voters and the media as independent.*

 Primary elections are held by parties to determine their nominee for the General Election in November.
-Offices like Governor, U.S. Senator or State Representative are examples of partisan offices that have primary elections.
+Offices like Governor, U.S. Senator, or State Representative are examples of partisan offices that have primary elections.
 Since nonaffiliated candidates are not seeking a party nomination, they cannot participate in the primary.
-This arrangement is state law, not a decision made by elections officials.

 Some offices are also nonpartisan, which means no candidates run with partisan labels.
-County commissioners or judicial races are examples in Oregon.
-These races do appear on Primary ballots.
+For example, county commissioners and judicial races are nonpartisan races in Oregon.
+These races do appear on primary ballots.

-You can track your ballot through the process on our website by entering your name and date of birth in My Vote.
+You can track your ballot's progress on our website by entering your name and date of birth in My Vote.

 Additionally, some counties offer ballot tracking so voters can be notified via text, phone or email when your ballot is mailed and again when it has been accepted for counting.
 Contact your county clerk to learn more.